jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

         with self.assertRaises(IndexError):
             a_list[5]

-  `unittest.TestCase.assertRaises`_ takes an Exception_ as input and makes sure that it is raised.
-You can read more about ``self.assertRaises`` in :doc:`/how_to/exception_handling_tests`
+  the test passes. `unittest.TestCase.assertRaises`_ takes an Exception_ as input and makes sure it is raised by the code in its context.
+You can read more about in :doc:`/how_to/exception_handling_tests`

 refactor: make it better
 #################################################################################

-* I add one more line to test indexing with a negative number that is greater than the length of the list
+* I add one more line to test indexing with a negative number that is greater than the length of the list_

   .. code-block:: python